Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

 At the end of the day, I'm sure your child will get in somewhere.
 The preschool might not be your top choice, but so long as the teachers are caring, that's what matters most.

-We're now applying to preschool for our daughter.
-She goes three times a week to one school we got in easily.
+Our daughter goes three times a week to one school we got into easily.
 But we're now applying to the school my son currently attends.
 It should be a straightforward process with a high chance of acceptance.
-But we shall see!
+Ultimately she did get accepted and will attend in September 2024.

 Why Households Need To Earn $300,000 A Year To Live In A Middle Class Lifestyle Today – it's expensive raising a family in a big city